-A gap also exists for unduplicated students in the area of attendance with both ELs and low-income students falling in the "high" status for Chronic Absenteeism on the 2019 Dashboard.
-While "All" students were yellow on the indicator on the 2019 Dashboard with 8.1% of students being chronically absent, low-income students and ELs were orange with rates of 11.5% and 10.7% respectively.
-As indicated in the reflections section of this plan, our EL and Foster Youth and SED students had lower attendance rates during the most recent school year which indicates a need to provide additional support to re-engage our students in attending school regularly.
+The 2022 dashboard reflects that all students chronic absenteeism was Very High.
+This includes English Learners and Socioeconomically Disadvantaged students.
+A gap also exists for unduplicated students in the area of attendance with both ELs and Socioeconomically Disadvantaged students.
+All students were 21.4% chronically absent.
+English Learners were 31.4% chronically absent.
+Socioeconomically Disadvantaged students were 30.0% chronically absent.
+As indicated in the reflections section of this plan, our EL, Foster Youth, and SED students had lower attendance rates during the most recent school year which indicates a need to provide additional support to re-engage our students in attending school regularly.

-Pupil Engagement Attendance (2021-2022)
+Pupil Engagement Attendance

-- All Students: 93.5% (KIDS Data)
+• All Students: 93.37%

-- English Learners: 92.2% (KIDS Data)
+• English Learners: 92.61%

-- Foster Youth: 92.5% (KIDS Data)
+• Foster Youth: 97.84%

-- Socioeconomically Disadvantaged: 92.5% (KIDS Data)
+Socioeconomically Disadvantaged: 92.74%

-- Unduplicated Students: 92.42% (KIDS Data)
+• Unduplicated Students: 92.75%

-This data along with an analysis of our climate survey and stakeholder feedback has shaped the development of this goal and actions.
+This data along with an analysis of our LCAP Spring survey and stakeholder feedback has shaped the development of this goal and actions.

 The following actions will be provided to promote and increase school connectedness for unduplicated students and their families in order to help narrow and close these existing gaps.
 These actions are designed to improve connectedness by providing a safe and positive climate that addresses the needs of the whole child leading to decreases in suspension and absenteeism rates.
 While these actions will be provided LEA-wide and will support all students, they were designed to meet the unique needs of low-income and English Learners first as they had higher rates of suspension and chronic absenteeism.
 Providing a tiered approach to school discipline through PBIS will support the use of positive and proactive responses to student behaviors with the intended outcome of reducing suspension rates for unduplicated students.
+The district is increasing its actions in addressing social and emotional needs.

-As noted in our climate survey, close to 40% of our students indicated that they did not look forward to coming to school, PBIS and an increased emphasis on the SEL needs of students is aimed at improving school climate to increase connectedness and improve attendance.
+PBIS and an increased emphasis on the SEL needs of students are aimed at improving the school climate to increase connectedness and improve attendance.
+The addition of a district-wide social/emotional learning program and the addition of an additional school psychologist will help address these needs.
+Our psychologists will be critical in supporting the SEL needs of our unduplicated students who often have increased trauma and may lack access to counseling and mental health services outside of the school day.
 The truancy monitoring system will allow us to provide timely interventions to students who are missing school and provide the necessary supports to eliminate the barriers preventing them from attending school.
-Our psychologist will be critical in supporting the SEL needs of our unduplicated students who often have increased trauma and may lack access to counseling and mental health services outside of the school day.
 Ensuring safety supports are in place will also support the SEL needs of our low-income, ELs and Foster Youth by providing systems and structures to increase their sense of safety and increase family communication and engagement.
-These actions will provide activities to supports, they are essential for our low-income and English Learners in modeling appropriate behavior, school connectedness, and positive attendance rates.
+These actions will provide activities to support these gaps and also mitigate the impact of the pandemic on students.
+While all students will benefit from these supports, they are essential for our low-income and English Learners in modeling appropriate behavior, school connectedness, and positive attendance rates.

-- PBIS Implementation
+- 2.1 PBIS Implementation

-- School Safety Supports
+- 2.2 School Safety Supports

-- Parent Education Forums
+- 2.3 Parent Education Forums

-- Truancy Monitoring Systems
+- 2.4 Truancy Monitoring Systems

-- Health supports for students
+- 2.5 Health supports for Students

+- 2.6 School Psychologist